Treats low estrogen and relieves menopause symptoms.

 - DiarrheaDiarrhea14% for Combipatch vs.0% for placebo

-What to expect when you start Combipatch (Estradiol / Norethindrone Patch)Skip what to expect section.
+What to expect when you take Combipatch (Estradiol / Norethindrone Patch)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Remove the patch by tearing the package by hand and not with scissors.
 Never cut the patch.